Our Services

 Leave your Feedback here

 The Sexual Health service in Darlington is operated by Primary Healthcare Darlington (PHD).
-We provide 4 clinics per week—appointments can be booked by ringing : 01325 952278 and selecting option 2.
+We provide 4 clinics per week.

 We operate a specialist service for the insertion and removal of implants and coils.